guillaumecote/RGBtoSpectrum/README.md

 I've used this tool to show which potential spectral changes could cause a linear displacement in a given color space.
 In this case, could a single absorption peak be responsible for a smooth transition along the hue axis of the HSL (or LCH) color space?

-This serves more as an educational tool than anything else, so it prints frames of the spectrum to potentially generate the following animation:
+This serves more as an educational tool than anything else, so it prints frames of the spectrum to generate animations like these:

 <img align="center" src="https://github.com/guillaumecote/RGBtoSpectrum/blob/master/animations/HSL-20x4.gif">

+In which you'll notice I also display the LMS functions in the background and the RGB color in the square insert for reference.